Sunday, 30 March 2008

 Long Distance Clara

-As a kid of around 6 or 7, I used to really look forward to Pigeon Street coming on, not for Mr Macadoo and his pals mind you, no, for Long distance Clara.
-Long distance Clara was a woman on a mission, in a strictly male dominated world of trucking, she was a red-haired, no-nonsense, can-do kinda girl, 'picking up and dropping off her heavy loads'.
-I always knew I wanted to go far, to travel and to succeed at work and so I identified with Clara as a metaphor for 'one day in the future I want to live my life just like her'.
+As a kid of around 6 or 7, I used to really look forward to Pigeon Street - not for Mr Macadoo and his pals, mind you - no, for Long Distance Clara.
+Long Distance Clara was a woman on a mission.
+In a strictly male dominated world of trucking, she was a red-haired, no-nonsense, can-do kinda girl - punctually 'picking up and dropping off' her wares.

-Like Clara too, I've always been a conscientious, on-time kind of person.
 'Always on time, she's never late'.
-A tip-top role model.
+A tip-top feminist role model.

 Long distance Clara appears between 06.12 and 07.52 in the clip below.